Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

        .. image:: ../images/browser-wallet/setup-baking-delegation.png
            :width: 40%
-           :alt: screen showing current baker setup and buttons to stop or update
+           :alt: screen showing current validator setup and buttons to stop or update

     #.
 You see the current baker setup.
 Click **Update**.